 Wilson has been at the Stanford Business School since 1964.
 He is a member of the National Academy of Sciences, a distinguished fellow of the American Economic Association, former president of the Econometric Society, recipient of honorary degrees from the Norwegian School of Economics and the University of Chicago, and winner of the Foundation BBVA Frontiers of Knowledge prize in finance and economics.
 His book on nonlinear pricing won the University of Chicago’s Melamed prize.

-The CME Group- MSRI Prize in Innovative Quantitative Applications was created by CME Group in partnership with the esteemed Mathematical Sciences Research Institute (MSRI) in 2006.
-Awarded annually, the prize rewards exemplary work in the field of mathematical sciences and recognizes the vital impact quantitative research and application play in shaping global financial markets.
+The CME Group-MSRI Prize in Innovative Quantitative Applications was founded in 2006 by CME Group’s Chairman Emeritus, Leo Melamed.
+CME Group, in partnership the esteemed Mathematical Sciences Research Institute, awards this prize annually to a recipient with exemplary work in the field of mathematical sciences and who recognizes the vital impact quantitative research and application play in shaping global financial markets.
 It recognizes an individual or group who has contributed and applied original and significant ideas and concepts to quantitative fields such as mathematics, statistics and computing for the study of market’s behavior and global economics.

-The 2015 CME Group-MSRI Prize was presented to Douglas Diamond at the annual award luncheon in Chicago on February 1, 2016.
+The 2016 CME Group-MSRI Prize was presented to Robert Wilson at the annual award luncheon in Chicago on February 2, 2017.

-Douglas W. Diamond specializes in the study of financial intermediaries, financial crises, and liquidity.
-He is the Fisher Black Visiting Professor of Financial Economics at the MIT Sloan School of Management, 2015-2016, and the Merton H. Miller Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
+Fischer Black Visiting Professor of Financial Economics, MIT Sloan School of Management, 2015-2016 and Merton H. Miller Distinguished Service Professor of Finance, University of Chicago

 2012 | Robert J. Shiller